-Spring is a busy time for the Put-in-Bay Garden Club at Put-in-Bay Ohio!
-April is a wonderful month to get outside and accomplish those garden chores.
-Early in the month, you can thin and prune summer and fall ﬂowering shrubs, like Shrub Roses, Spirea and Rose of Sharon.
+Spring is a busy time for the Put-in-Bay Garden Club at Put-in-Bay, Ohio!
+April is a beautiful month to get outside and accomplish those garden chores.
+Early in the month, you can thin and prune summer and fall ﬂowering shrubs, like Shrub Roses, Spirea, and Rose of Sharon.
 Clean up the perennial beds in your landscape, and apply Preen to the area to keep those pesky weeds from germinating.
-April is also a good time to divide overgrown plants and share divisions with Lake Erie friends.
+April is also an excellent time to divide overgrown plants and share divisions with Lake Erie friends.

-Fertilize your roses, shrubs, and trees and plant new perennials once the weather warms.
+Fertilize your roses, shrubs, and trees, and plant new perennials once the weather warms.
 Don’t mulch now, though, or plant tender annuals until later in May.
 You might consider purchasing native trees, shrubs, or perennials from the Lake Erie Island Conservancy, which is sponsoring a native plant sale as a fundraiser this spring.
-Place your orders by May 1 at www.lakeerieislands-conservancy.org The grass needs your attention now too.
-It’s time to rake, dethatch and aerate your lawn.
-You can also apply an early spring fertilizer (no phosphorous, please!)
-And how about placing a plastic Coyote on your lawn to keep those Geese away!
+Place your orders by May 1 at www.lakeerieislands-conservancy.org.